hangdeng/TIMA_for_Sedimentology/README.md

 - The **pyroxenes** group: augite, diopside, jadeite, and spodumene.
 - The **pyrite** group: sperrylite, pyrite, krut'aite, etc. ([[12]](#12))

+Note: Use Venture Basin files as examples.

 ### 2 Associated Minerals for Each Mineral

 ### 3 Ternary Diagram for Mineral Distribution
+TODO:
+Density contour on ternary
 ### 4 Image Processing for TIMA
+TODO:
 - Object detection and roundness computation

 ### Markdown